Well-Structured Futures and Cache Locality: Structured Single-Touch Computations

 Next, we prove by contradiction that no other touches or right children of forks can be deviations. suppose there is touch $y$, such that $y$ or the right child of the corresponding fork of $y$ is a deviation, and that $y$ is not in any deviation chain.
 The right child of the corresponding fork of $y$ can not be stolen, since by hypothesis $y$ is not the first touch in any of those chains.
 Thus by Lemma~\ref{deviationtouch}, there is a touch $y'$ by the future thread of $y$ and $y'$ is a deviation.
 Note that $y's$ cannot be in any deviation chain either.
 Otherwise $y$ and the deviation chain $y'$ is in will form a deviation chain too, a contradiction.
 Therefore, by repeating such ``tracing back", we will end up at a deviation touch that is not in any deviation chain and has no touches as its ancestors.
 Therefore, there are no touches by the future thread of this touch, and the right child of the corresponding future fork of it is not stolen, contradicting Lemma~\ref{deviationtouch}.

-The upper bound on the expected number of additional cache misses follows from the result of Acar \emph{et al.}~\cite{Acar00} that the number of additional cache misses in a work-stealing parallel computation is bounded by the product of the number of deviations and the number of cache lines. \end{proof}
+The upper bound on the expected number of additional cache misses follows from the result of \cite{Acar00} that the number of additional cache misses in a work-stealing parallel computation is bounded by the product of the number of deviations and the number of cache lines. \end{proof}

 The bound on the number of deviations in Theorem~\ref{futurefirstupperbound} is tight, and the bound on the number of additional cache misses is tight within a factor of $C$, as shown below in Theorem~\ref{futurefirstlowerbound}.